fent/node-ytdl-core/README.md

 * `Object` - Info.
 * `Object` - Format.

 Emitted when the a video's `info` hash is fetched.
-Along with the chosen format metadata to download. `format.url` might be different if `start` was given. `format.size` will also be available.
+Along with the chosen format metadata to download. `format.url` might be different if `start` was given.

 Info and format may look like [this](https://gist.github.com/fent/6c8251132e1addb5121e).

 #### Event: 'response'
 * `http.ServerResponse` - Response.

 Emitted when the video response has been found, and has started downloading.
+Can be used to get the size of download.
 This is also emitted if there is an error with the download.

 ### ytdl.getInfo(url, [options], callback(err, info))